 How have WSS and the arts sustained you over the last year?

-Support our future by making a gift to our 2021 Year-End Campaign.
+Support our future by making a gift.

 Virtual programming has produced unexpected benefits by making our programs accessible to more people of varying abilities and by allowing us to re-envision how we engage with our community, visiting artists, and the general public.